 Site selection is the process of combining financial, demographic, and geospatial research and analysis to choose the optimal location for your business.

 That’s why you should consider more than just downtown storefronts and strip malls–instead, explore a variety of options, including airports, free-standing buildings, and special event kiosks.
-This process, often conducted alongside catchment area analysis, involves strategically placing stores in optimal and densely-populated locations tailored to your target market demographics.
+This process, often conducted alongside catchment area analysis, involves strategically placing stores in optimal and densely populated locations tailored to your target market demographics.
 A key aspect of retail site selection is a thorough examination of competitor locations, as their proximity can significantly influence success in the chosen area.

 In site selection, research is everything.
-The more valuable data you have, the smarter, more-informed business location decisions you can make.
+The more valuable data you have, the smarter, more informed business location decisions you can make.

 However, research alone can quickly become abstract.
 And the massive volumes of spreadsheet data you’ll need for sound decision-making can be very overwhelming.